Sha5hwati/Algorithms/ArrayString/README.md

 ## Arrays
 Arrays are data structures that help store multiple values of same data type in a single variable.
 The disadvantages are:
 * The size of the array has to be given in advanced.
-* It is not possible to remove and insert elements in the array.
+* It is not possible to remove and insert elements in the array easily.

 To overcome these difficulties with a statistically allocated arrays, we use dynamic arrays.
 The STL has two implementations of dynamic arrays:
 * List